-If you have questions, concerns or suggestions, please contact our the Career Center firstname.lastname@example.org.
+If you have questions, concerns or suggestions, please contact our the Career Center at firstname.lastname@example.org.

 The Career Center educates students, alumni, faculty, and staff regarding a wide variety of job search strategies, including third party employment services.
 Individuals can then determine whether utilizing these services will be of benefit to them.